 Example: In addition to our general device demonstration program, the State AT Program has an agreement with the Division of Aging to provide a targeted demonstration program for seniors.
 The inventory for this program consists of the most popular and affordable AT needed by seniors to live independently.
 Regularly scheduled device demonstrations are done onsite at a number of senior centers and local aging offices.
 Staff provide an overview of the basic devices and then provide one-on-one guided exploration for seniors matching AT to their specific functional limitations.
 If devices are identified that will meet individual needs, referrals and resources are provided to support acquisition.

-TTAP-funded, regional assistive technology centers offer demonstrations of a wide variety of devices including aids for daily living, computer access, augmentative communication, low vision aids, educational supports adapted toys and other technology.
+TTAP-funded, regional assistive technology centers offer demonstrations of a wide variety of devices including aids for daily living, computer access, augmentative communication, low vision aids, educational supports, adapted toys and other technology.
 Individuals, family members, and professionals participating in device demonstrations are given an opportunity to learn about the benefits and differences of devices to help select the best solution for individual needs.
 Staff at each assistive technology center offer demonstrations in response to individual inquiries.
 Staff primarily conduct demonstrations at the AT centers, but demonstrations may occur in other locations where individuals with disabilities will use the technology or in coordination with larger events.
 Each center employs staff and consultants with expertise in a variety of types of assistive technology who have experience working with individuals with all types of disabilities and of all ages.
 No fees are incurred by individuals receiving demonstrations.
 TTAP and partnering centers will continue to foster relationships throughout their regions, with an effort to connect underserved populations.

 3. The online page for this specific activity can be found at: